swaminathant/SingleLinearRegression/README.md

 # Single linear regression

+The source code is for educational purpose only about single linear regression.
+Free for any purpose.
+Implementing in production or any of your product at your own risk.

 Single linear regression entire algorithm from scratch using python.

 Age as X and predict salary as Y